sudo-bngz/momo-radio/README.md

 ## **Architecture**

 The system moves from a "Pull" model to a **"Push" model**, treating the Cloud Bucket as the origin server.
-It now includes a local cache layer to decouple streaming from network latency.
+It includes a local cache layer to decouple streaming from network latency.

 <p align="center">
 <img width="30%" src="./docs/assets/pic/diagram.svg">